 The Gemini 1 launch took place on 8 April 1964 at 11:00:01 a.m.
 EST from Complex 19 at Cape Kennedy, Florida.
 Six minutes after launch, the Titan 2 booster placed the Gemini spacecraft and the attached second stage in a 160.5 x 320.6 km orbit with a period of 89.3 minutes.
 An excess speed of 22.5 km/hr sent the spacecraft 33.6 km higher than planned.
 Mission plans did not include separation of spacecraft from the 3.05 meter diameter, 5.8 meter long Titan stage 2, both orbited as a unit.
 The planned mission included only three orbits and ended about 4 hours 50 minutes after launch with the third pass over Cape Kennedy.
 The spacecraft was tracked until it reentered the atmosphere and disintegrated on the 64th orbital pass over the southern Atlantic on 12 April 1964.
 The systems functioned well within planned tolerances and the mission was deemed a successful test.

-NASA's OAO 1, the first orbiting astronomical observatory, was launched.
+NASA's OAO 1, the first orbiting astronomical observatory, was launched to measure absorption and emission characteristics from visible to gamma-ray wavelengths.

 USSR launched the unmanned Cosmos 154 satellite with orbital data similar to a manned flight.
-It was believed to be a possible precursor to a later Soyuz flight.
+It reached Earth orbit but the Block D translunar injection stage failed to fire, and was believed to be a precursor to a later Zond flight.

 1971

-A 6 pound meteorite struck the home of Robert and Wanda Donahue in Wethersfield, Connecticut.
+A 6 pound meteorite struck the home of Paul and Minnie Cassarino in Wethersfield, Connecticut, the first of two such events within 12 years in Wethersfield.

 1978